ljcphillips/TEAM-MALN-ACEBOOK/README.md

 ## Week two:

-Week two was splitted between two ‘two-day sprints’.
+Week two was split between two ‘two-day sprints’.
 That means that on Monday we had 30 minutes to define the scope of work for our first 'two-day sprint'.

 ### We used Trello as task manager and we used the following techniques to work with our tickets: